iconindicators/appindicators/README.md

 AppIndicators for Ubuntu et al
 ------------------------------

 This project contains application indicators written in `Python3` for `Ubuntu 20.04` or similar.
-For installation instructions and other details, see the links below:
+For more details, including how to install, see the links below:

 - [indicatorfortune](indicatorfortune/indicatorfortune.md)
 - [indicatorlunar](indicatorlunar/indicatorlunar.md)